How to forward logs to Loki¶

 For testing, the easiest way is to download the latest pre-built binary and run it locally:

-1. Find the latest release on the Loki releases page and download the binary according to your operating system and architecture.
+Download the latest Loki release binary according to your operating system and architecture.

 For more information, see Install Grafana Loki locally.
 For information about a production-ready setup, see Get started with Grafana Loki.